 The UN Convention on the Rights of the Child (UNCRC) contains international regulations on children's rights.

 At BabyBjörn, we want the UNCRC to be a fixture of our daily work.
-That is why we have entered into a collaboration with the World Child & Youth Forum, whose mission is to spread the UNCRC and its contents.
+That is why we have entered into a collaboration with the Global Child Forum, whose mission is to spread the UNCRC and its contents.

 The UNCRC consists of 54 articles.
 Many of the articles involve areas outside of our field of knowledge, but some of the articles deal with what we do day in and day out:

 Article 3: The best interests of children must be the primary concern in making decisions that may affect them.

 When we at BabyBjörn develop or improve our products, the safety and health of small children always play a key role.
 All of our products are developed in collaboration with medical experts, and when a product is finished, it has been tested by hundreds of families and many doctors.

 We don't allow any dangerous chemicals in our products, and that is why we test and verify all materials very thoroughly.
 All BABYBJÖRN products meet international product standards, and in many cases we even have internal standards in our product development that are higher than the product standards.

 We apply the principle of foreseeable use in our product development.
 Our mission is to anticipate and think of every conceivable situation and way that our products may be used in, regardless of how they are intended to be used.
 We try to think from the perspective of the child and always with the safety of the child playing a key role.